MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`minimumExpectedTests`** - **Minimum # of tests**<br>
 `string`.
 Optional.
 Use when `failOnMinTestsNotRun = true`.
 Default value: `1`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the minimum # of tests that should be run for the task to succeed.
-Total tests executed is calculated as the sum of passed, failed and aborted tests.
+Specifies the minimum number of tests to run for the task to succeed.
+The total tests executed is calculated as the sum of passed, failed and aborted tests.
 <!-- :::editable-content-end::: -->
 <br>